learningequality/studio/README.md

 Pytest and other test related dependencies are stored in `requirements_test.txt`.

+##### Pre-Commit

+We use `pre-commit <http://pre-commit.com/>`_ to help ensure consistent, clean code.
+The pip package should already be installed from a prior setup step, but you need to install the git hooks using this command.

+    pre-commit install

+##### Additional formatting tools

+In case you need help formatting your python code to meet pep8 standards, there are a couple tools out there. https://github.com/myint/autoflake for removing unused imports and unused variables. https://github.com/hhatto/autopep8 for fixing whitespace issues.

 ##### Install javascript dependencies

 All the javascript dependencies are listed in `package.json`.
 To install them run: